Posted on 28 October 2020, updated on 6 December 2023.

 - The DevOps Adoption Playbook: A Guide to Adopting DevOps in a Multi-Speed IT Enterprise - by Sanjeev Sharma

-The goal of this book is to be very specific to help you to find a way to adopt the DevOps methodology in your company (without being technical).
-It will help you to understand the DevOps challenges and to implement them directly to your company.
+The goal of this book is to be very specific to help you find a way to adopt the DevOps methodology in your company (without being technical).
+It will help you to understand the DevOps challenges and to implement them directly in your company.

 This resource is:

-- Factual : thanks to several case studies and data
+- Factual: thanks to several case studies and data points.

-- Captivating : the author uses the sports word to be accessible to everyone.
+- Captivating: the author uses the sports world to be accessible to everyone.

-When you already have a good DevOps level and you want to deal with it in deepth:
+When you already have a good DevOps level and you want to deal with it in depth:

-This book is the most famous resource about DevOps !
+This book is the most famous resource about DevOps!
 DevOps is introduced through a fictional story.
-The main character, Bill, is responsible for his team survival in the company.
-He has three months to understand two problems : why does not the IT service respect its budget and why is it always late?
+The main character, Bill, is responsible for his team's survival in the company.
+He has three months to understand two problems: why does not the IT service respect its budget and why is it always late?
 Bill will accompany you to get what happened and the solutions he will use.
-You will learn how to improve your service and/or company thanks to DevOps, but also discover new aspects of IT.
+You will learn how to improve your service and/or company thanks to DevOps but also discover new aspects of IT.

-This book is written by researchers who wanted to measure software delivery performance.
-You will discover the scientific results of their researches and solutions to apply them in your team and company.
+This book was written by researchers who wanted to measure software delivery performance.
+You will discover the scientific results of their research and solutions to apply them to your team and company.
 This way, your team and company will become more efficient and get more capabilities.

 This book is more practical than the others because it is based on over 25,000 data points.
-The authors show 40 case studies about huge companies like Google, Facebook, Amazon and Netflix for example.
-They analyse these cases to give us advice and practices to make the DevOps implementation concrete.
+The authors show 40 case studies about huge companies like Google, Facebook, Amazon, and Netflix for example.
+They analyze these cases to give us advice and practices to make the DevOps implementation concrete.